 You want to know how to make airplanes scary to me?
-Put me on one and have it take off.
+Put me inside one and have it take off.
 I don't like flying.
 It doesn't make sense.
 An object the size of a warehouse and heavy enough to squash buildings should not be able to get off the ground at all, let alone climb to a height of thirty thousand feet and stay there.
 Every time I go up in one of the bloody things I become painfully aware of the fragility of my mortality and that every passing minute might be my last.
 Statistics repeatedly assure us that it's the safest way to travel, but if your train hops its tracks or your boat hits a whale then there's at least a half decent chance you'll get out of it alive.
-When a plane falls out of the sky, the likelihood that you'll get to practice that life jacket demonstration you ignored on takeoff is pretty damned slim.
+When a plane falls out of the sky, the likelihood that you'll get to practice that life jacket demonstration you ignored before takeoff is pretty damned slim.
 And trains don't bounce through turbulence or rattle around like a shopping trolley careering down a steep grassy hill when they pass through a storm.
 Oh yeah, I just love flying.

 Given my antipathy to air travel or any sort, you'd think that any wannabe thriller that that takes place on a plane would be off to a great start, but it just ain't the case.
 It's flying I hate, not the vehicles that do it, so watching them on screen holds no specific terrors.
 Unless they're filled with large scuttling spiders, of course.
 I empathise with film characters who themselves dislike flying, but I can honestly say that I've never seen a film yet that captures the essence of what it FEELS like to suffer at the hands of this particular phobia.
-Instead they lump this task onto a single character – usually a supporting role with whom the audience has no emotional bond – who sweats, twitches and gibbers to the unfortunate sod in the adjascent seat and is only there at all to fly into a panic at the worst possible moment.
+Instead they lump this task onto a single character – usually a supporting role with whom the audience has no emotional bond – who sweats, twitches and gibbers to the unfortunate sod in the adjascent seat, and is only there at all to fly into a panic at the worst possible moment.
 Some while ago I watched an episode of one of those TV docusoaps set in an airport in which a woman who was petrified of flying was steeling herself up for the flight she hoped would help her combat her terror, only at the last minute to unbuckle her seatbelt and flee from the plane in tears, and I felt more for her than all the frightened movie plane passengers in the history of cinema combined.
 Film directors, I reckon, think flying is brilliant, and those who don't – Stanley Kubrick was one, and look how smart he was – choose not to make films about it.

 That said, sticking your characters on a plane and launching them into the sky does temporarily isolate them from the rest of humanity, a concept around which the horror genre orbits.
 Stephen King understood this only too well when he wrote The Langoliers, and even its iffy TV movie adaptation does rather well on the "what the hell is happening and where has the world gone?" element of its storytelling.
 It's a setup that's also central to Altitude, a 2010 American mystery-horror in which a group of college friends being flown to a Coldplay concert by one of their number become lost in a storm cloud, where they lose control of the plane and contact with the outside world.
 Unable to descend and with fuel running low, the plane then comes under attack from a creature that appears to be stalking them from within the clouds.